RichardStoker-USDA/Food-Database-Mapper/README.md

 ### Performance
 - Processes 1,000 items in under 60 seconds
+- Maximum dataset size: 50,000 items per file (demo limit)
-- Handles datasets up to 10,000 items
+- Batch processing for datasets over 30,000 items
-- Memory efficient batch processing
-- Optimized for CPU (no GPU required)

-### Accuracy Metrics
-- Semantic embeddings: 73% accuracy on NHANES dataset
-- Fuzzy matching: 65% accuracy for exact variations
-- TF-IDF: 68% accuracy for keyword matches
+- GPU-accelerated embeddings for faster processing
+- Shared demo has 2-minute GPU time limit

 ## How to Use